satwikkansal/python_blockchain_app/report.md

 |0.8|50,62422|
 |0.85|47,64632|

-The task asked to compare this measurements with the lines predicted by M/G/1 and M/G/1/PS queueing systems.
+The task asked to compare these measurements with the lines predicted by M/G/1 and M/G/1/PS queueing systems.
 For M/G/1 queueing system, the expected response time is given by

 $$ E[R] = E[W] + μ^{-1} $$

-where E[W] is the mean waiting time, and corresponds to
+where E[W] is the mean waiting time and corresponds to

 $$ E[W] =  \frac{ρ + λμσ^2}{2(μ − λ)} $$

-where μ is the expected service rate, $σ^2$ is second moment of the service time distribution, λ the arrival rate and ρ is equal to $\frac{λ}{μ}$.
+where μ is the expected service rate, $σ^2$ is the second moment of the service time distribution, λ the arrival rate and ρ are equal to $\frac{λ}{μ}$.

 For M/G/1/PS queueing system, the expected response time is given by